 A tea unique to Korea is Balhyocha which translates into fermented (oxidized) tea.
 The oxidation level and the processing method vary from master to master, which gives a huge range of aromas and flavours.
 Therefore it is better to consider Balhyocha a tea unique in and of itself rather than trying to fit it into traditional tea categories.
 Korean teas like Balhyocha can be a meaningful and joyful journey all by itself.”

-This post is a short primer to Chinese, Japanese and Korean tea as I would like to continue having conversations with Zhen, Momo, and Soo in future posts.
+This post is a short primer on Chinese, Japanese and Korean tea as I would like to continue having conversations with Zhen, Momo, and Soo in future posts.
 I plan on diving more into the different types of teas such as pu’er, green, and black teas!
 Thank you to Zhen, Momo, and Soo for participating!

 The question of the post: What country would you like to learn more about?